Tree-lined path at sunrise

 • 04A willingness to simplify the process before automating it

-If the team is still chasing the same work every week, start there.
+If the team is still chasing the same work every week, start with the Snapshot.